-The heart is a muscle that provides the force for your blood to circulate around your entire body.
+The heart is a muscle that pumps blood to the rest of your body.
 The heart has four chambers.
 The two upper, smaller chambers are called the right and left atria (singular: atrium).
 Beneath the atria, the two larger chambers are called the right and left ventricles.
-Blood from your body comes into the right atria and is pumped through the right ventricle and through your lungs.
-Blood returning from your lungs enters the left side of the heart.
-Blood from the left ventricle flows through your aorta, and is distributed throughout your body via your blood vessels.
+Blood from your body comes into the right atria and is pumped through the right ventricle and through your lungs to be oxygenated.
+Blood returning from your lungs enters the left atrium and then the left ventricle.
+The left ventricle then pumps blood to the rest of your body.

-The percentage of blood that leaves the ventricle during a contraction is called the ejection fraction.
-The amount of blood leaving the left ventricle is called left ventricular ejection fraction while the amount of blood leaving the right ventricle is called right ventricular ejection fraction.
-The echocardiogram is one way to measure the ejection fraction from each side of your heart.
+The percentage of blood that leaves the left ventricle during a contraction is called the ejection fraction.
+The echocardiogram is one way to measure ejection fraction.
 A normal heart’s ejection fraction is typically between 55 and 70%.

-Your ejection fraction tells the doctor how well each side of your heart is pumping.
-A low ejection fraction indicates the heart muscle is having trouble pumping blood, which can happen for a number of reasons.
+Your ejection fraction tells the doctor how well your left ventricle is pumping.
+A low EF indicates the heart muscle is having trouble pumping blood, which can happen for a number of reasons.
 Your cardiologist wants to know this information in order to give you the best possible treatment.
-Your cardiologist may be able to change the ejection fraction by using drugs and other treatments.
+Your cardiologist may be able to change the ejection fraction as there are certain therapies which may help to improve a low EF.

-For more information about the Impella 2.5’s approved indications for use, as well as important safety, contraindication and warning information concerning the device, please visit http://abiomed.com/impella
+For more information about the Impella’s approved indications for use, as well as important safety, contraindication and warning information concerning the device, please visit http://abiomed.com/impella

 - Learn more about complex heart disease and advanced heart failure.